Back on Black Wall Rock Climbing

 Approach as for Red Wall, then head left to the base of H.R.
 Puf n' Stuff and Natty's 3.2 Light slab where you will find a 2 bolt anchor with chains and fixed static line.
 Rappel, down climb, or use the fixed hand line to descend into the Back on Black gully.

-Browse More Classics in Back on Black Wall
+Browse More Rock Climbing Classics in Back on Black Wall

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Back on Black Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Back on Black Wall:

 Featured Route For Back on Black Wall